KNOW THE FACTS ON CHARTER SCHOOLS

-Why it matters: Opening charter campuses results in significant enrollment decreases to our neighborhood schools and costs these schools academic and program cuts to neighborhood Independent School District (ISD) schools.
+Opening charter campuses results in significant funding decreases and therefore academic and program cuts to neighborhood Independent School District (ISD) schools.

 In 2019-20 Dallas ISD funding was reduced by $270,952,500 due to charter schools.

 In 2020-21 statewide in Texas $3.8 BILLION of taxpayer funding was diverted from local school districts (ISDs) to fund charter schools.
 Remember:

 - this occurs without a single vote of local taxpayers,

 - diverts funding from locally governed school districts, and